Degrees

 Departmental Honors are designed primarily to provide an opportunity for the student to intensify and deepen his or her knowledge of the major, to permit closer associations with professors in the student’s area of concentration, and to prepare the student for research, thesis preparation, and other work at the graduate level in the major areas.

-Departmental Honors requirements vary by departments; the prospective Departmental Honors student should confer with the Honors Advisor within the department about specific requirements for graduation with Departmental Honors.
+Departmental Honors requirements vary by department.
+The prospective Departmental Honors student should confer with the Honors Advisor within the department about specific requirements for graduation with Departmental Honors.

 Diplomas and Transcripts

-Diplomas are issued after the student’s graduation* has been awarded by the school/college and noted on the student’s official transcript.
+Diplomas are issued after a student’s degree has been conferred by the school/college and noted on the student’s official transcript.
 The diploma must be issued in the name on the student’s academic record.
-Addition or omission of a middle name is acceptable.
+The omission of a middle name on the diploma is acceptable.
 The addition of a middle name will be acceptable only as it appears on the student’s application for admission.
 If the middle name is not on the application or if the student wants another version, documented proof of the legal name or name change must be presented to Canes Central.

 Official transcripts are issued only upon receipt of a secure electronic request through the university’s online transcript system or a written and signed request from the student is received in the office.
 Payment for the transcripts is required before they will be sent.